-Davenport Beach is north of Santa Cruz, nestled in a coastline of farmlands.
+To discover a stretch of stunning unspoiled shoreline, head north of Santa Cruz to Davenport Beach, which is surrounded by farmlands.
 A patchwork of strawberry and artichoke fields blanket the rolling hills that give way to the Pacific Ocean.

 Dolphins, porpoises, and sea birds thrive in this pristine environment.
 During the migration season, whales can be spotted off the coast.

 For dramatic scenery, the Davenport Cove Beach does not disappoint.
 Tucked into tall cliffs, this small cove hides a tiny sandy beach.
 It's also known as Shark Fin Cove because of a rock that juts out into the mouth of the cove.
 Some locals say that this rock resembles a shark fin.

 Big Creek Beach, which is also called Las Trancas Beach, is a gorgeous, expansive sandy beach nestled below ocean bluffs.
 This is a natural beach without any facilities.

 Davenport beaches are not good for swimming due to the rough waves and dangerous ocean conditions.
 Instead, they are ideal for nature walks and, during the season, whale watching.

 For those in need of refreshments after an invigorating nature walk, the Whale City Bakery (490 Highway One) is highly recommended.
 This Davenport institution serves hearty meals in a cozy café space or on the outdoor patio.
 The ocean is close enough to feel the sea breezes from the dining terrace.